Stunning Waterfalls in the Gold Coast Hinterland

 Natural Bridge

-The unique Natural Bridge or Arch is an arched cave with a waterfall dropping through the rock face from above into a large rock pool.
+The unique Natural Bridge is an arched cave with a waterfall dropping through the rock face from above into a large rock pool.
 The cool thing about the cave is that at night the cave is illuminated by thousands of glow worms tiny green lights.

 Where: 45-kilometre drive from the Gold Coast or 105-kilometres from Brisbane on Nerang-Murwillumbah Road.